qkeddy/anaplan-audit-history/README.md

 `pandas`, `pytz`, `jwt` and `apsw`.
 4. Create an Anaplan device authorization code grant.
 More information is available [here](https://help.anaplan.com/2ef7b883-fe87-4194-b028-ef6e7bbf8e31-OAuth2-API).
 5. Assign the Anaplan user executing the runtime the role of [Tenant Auditor](https://help.anaplan.com/e4588d12-fb85-4064-b204-677c603713a7-Tenant-auditor).
+6. Review the `settings.json` file and set the ` "rotatableToken"` key to either `true` or `false`.
+Also review the `"uris"` key and update any base URI depending on your Anaplan region.

 ## Usage